Learnware-LAMDA/Beimingwu/docs/content/en/developer-guide/deploy/k8s-deploy.md

 ```

 ### Configure Files
-Set the configuration files for the backend, `config.json`:
+Set the configuration files for the backend `config.json`:

 ```json
 {